Your buying guide for the best student laptops in 2018

 But there are a lot of laptops, and a lot of budgets.
 While expensive MacBooks and Surface Pros are more than adequate for relatively basic student needs, you can spend much less and still get that first.
 And stream Netflix until 4am.

-There are a few things to consider when buying a student laptop besides price, though.
+There are a few things to consider when buying a student laptop besides price, though - and we have a range of prices here to suit all budgets.

 Ports and drives